NASA-PDS/registry/docs/source/admin/create_reg.rst

  * **registry-refs** - this index stores product references extracted from collection inventory files.
    There could be 1 or more ES documents per inventory file.

-The indices are created with Registry Manager command-line tool.
+The indices, with their actual names, prefixed by nodes and suffxed with timestamps and their aliases are created with Registry Manager command-line tool.

 Prerequisites